citruspay/citruspay-ios-sdk/SwiftExample/core-sdk/using-cocoa-pod/Pods/CitrusPay/README.md

 You can learn more about CocoaPods at the website: http://cocoapods.org/
 + Add `pod "CitrusPay"` to your podfile
 + Run `pod install`
-+ You should now be able to add `#import <CitrusPay/CitrusPay.h>` to any of your target's source files and begin using CitrusPay SDK!
++ You should now be able to add SDK to any of your target's source files and begin using CitrusPay SDK!
++ Using Swift `import CitrusPay` Or Objective-C `#import <CitrusPay/CitrusPay.h>`
 + Done!

 #### Using Submodule